labmccormick/WLSplot/README.md

 ![plot](./pictures/figure1.jpg?raw=true)

-### Description

-WLSplot is used as a tool that currently supports plotting one variable worm lifespan experiments for RNAi, Treatment/Drug, or Genotype.

-The functions plot worm lifespans based on the experimental control and outputs as an svg.
-There is also the option to output the worm data calculated for the Kap Meier survival curve.

-#### More specific description of WLSplot functions:

-There is one function used to graph the three types of experiments: WLS_autoplot(), where you pass in the "lifespan_type" keyword argument as "Treatment", "RNAi", or "Genotype" experiment.
-The negative controls, used for stats and plotting, can be passed into the function as keyword arguments for each type of experiment, too.
-Make sure to check defaults and keyword argument descriptions.

-The alternative is to pass in WLS_manualplot(), which is a function that returns a lifespan plot with correctly formatted data for Kaplan-Meier survival curves.
-With WLS_manualplot, you have the ability to plot multiple variables at a time.
+## What is WLSplot?

+WLSplot is an R library package that turns raw worm lifespan data into an informative survival curve.

+## How does WLSplot work?

+The WLS_autoplot() function recognizes and processes raw worm lifespan data in the daughter directories and transforms the data for proper Kaplan-Meir survival plot visualization.
+This function has the flexibility to analyze RNAi, mutant/genotype, and drug/treatment studies.
+There are a number of further features and functions of WLSplot-- for more information please see the Examples or the provided manuscript, submitted for publication.

 # Setting up WLSplot